 Many drugs have already been developed that can aid with such diseases and conditions as type II diabetes and hypertenison (high blood pressure) – see ‘current venom drugs‘ page.
 Current research is allowing diseases such as Multiple Sclerosis and HIV to be subject to these venoms with many positive outcomes.
 So who knows, one day these deadly venoms could potentially save your life and maybe that scary snake, spider or scorpion could become your only savior.

 A quote from Dr. Christine Beeton, a scientist exploring venoms as drugs, sums up how little this field has been researched – “There are thousands of venoms that we haven’t even looked at yet, so we have millions of molecules that are all potential drugs still to be explored”.

-The administrator of this blog is a Master of Science Research (MSciRes) student, with a great interest and passion for venoms and toxins, hoping to break into research in this field.
+The administrator of this blog is a PhD candidate studying anticoagulant toxins, with a great interest and passion for venoms and toxins.
 This blog came about as part of an undergraduate module at university, which allowed him to research a topic he has thoroughly immersed himself in (venoms) and bring it to a wider audience other than the scientific community.
 Since the majority of the public are not as interested in venoms as the administrator, the blog was adapted to the uses of venoms in human health care and pharmaceuticals; health care being something in which everyone can relate to.
 If more people gain a wider understanding of venoms and how potential drugs are being created from them, then hopefully this can bring about a greater understanding of this research field to the public, whilst also increasing its status among the scientific community.
 The blog aims to also inspire a younger scientific generation to get involved and enthusiastic about this area of research, as future applications of these venoms for drugs could be something in which can bring about a greater understanding of diseases, potentially changing and advancing human health care.

 (Blog last updated 11/04/2016)